Subscribe to my free email series, for 20+ years of Life Coaching experience.

 3. NO Hard Sell

 This is not the time to launch into a full sales pitch without pausing for breath.
 This can be a real turnoff.
-The elevator speech should be an engaging taster of who you are and what you offer.
-Let people ask if they want to know more.
+The elevator speech should be a brief engaging taster of what you offer that make people want to know more.

 4. end your elevator speech with a call to action

 No not a hard sell!
-Something like "let's chat if you'd like to know more" or "happy to tell you more".
+Something like "let's chat if you'd like to know more" or "catch up with me later if you'd life to know more".

 5. A Thank you is always nice